 Three other luminaries of literature were also buried there: Thomas Hardy, William Blake, and Daniel Defoe.
 Timbs tells us: “Defoe, the author of Robinson Crusoe, who was born and died in the parish of St. Giles, Cripplegate, is buried in Bunhill-fields, with his second wife, the spot unknown.
 The entry in the register, written, probably, by some ignorant person who made a strange blunder of his name, is as follows :— ‘1731, April 26.
 Mr. Dubow, Cripple-gate.’”
 This is at odds with the Wikipedia entry for Bunhill Fields, which states: “Daniel Defoe, author of Robinson Crusoe, died in April 1731 and was buried in Bunhill Fields: his wife, Mary, died in December 1732 and was laid to rest beside him.
 His daughter-in-law was also buried in the same grave.
 Defoe died in poverty, and the grave was marked with a simple headstone.
 In the winter of 1857/8 – at a time when the burial ground was closed and neglected – the grave was struck by lightning and the headstone broken.”

-Whichever the case, Defoe’s imposing memorial does not mark the spot where he was buried; nor does Blake’s headstone.
+Whichever is the case, Defoe’s imposing memorial does not mark the spot where he was buried; nor—until August 12th 2018, when two Blake enthusiasts saw their years of detective work come to fruition—did Blake’s headstone.
 In fact, the monuments to Defoe, Bunyan and Blake were all completed after Bunhill Fields closed as a burial ground in early January 1854.
 In the mid-1960s, a number of headstones and monuments were cleared away and the site landscaped as public gardens.

 By the wall, a figure shuffled between the graves, bending with difficulty to examine one headstone and then another.
 The stoop of the man’s shoulders and the broadness of his back seemed familiar to me.
 Naturally I went to investigate.